More Information Below!

 - Check out a Fat Tire bike and tour the area

-- Go fishing on Hardy lake. (great Pike and Panfish).
+- Go fishing on Hardy lake. (terrific Pike and Panfish).

-- Build Lego projects with our large supply of Legos.
+- Build Lego projects with our ample supply of Legos.

 - Enjoy great food, worship and just hanging with the guys!